MarkD117/trad-academy/README.md

 - Raleway was used for all other text elements (Again, another rich looking academic font that contrasts well with the headings.)
 - Open Sans was used for the home page quotes (This font was used to differenciate the quotes from the main body of the site.)
 - All icons were sourced from [Font Awesome](https://fontawesome.com/).

+## User Stories
+- As a new site user, I'd like to understand the site's goal so that I can determine whether it meets my requirements.
+- As a new site user, I'd like to see everything that is being offered so that I can make an informed selection.
+- As a new site user, I'd like the navigation to be simple and easy to understand.
+- As a new site user, I'd like to sign up with as few clicks as possible so that I don't waste my time.
+- As a new site user, I'd like to access social media links easily, so that I can learn more about the product.

 ## Features